vcaldo/discord-bellboy-bot/README.md

 # Discord Bellboy Bot

-A Discord bot that logs user activities including joining/leaving servers and voice channel movements.
+A Discord bot that monitors voice channel activity and provides intelligent TTS notifications using Coqui TTS.

 ## Features